 Rathlin Island Sea Safari

-Departing from Ballycastle you will enjoy a thrilling and beautiful cruise to Rathlin Island, the only inhabited offshore island in Northern Ireland.
+Rathlin Island, the only inhabited offshore island in Northern Ireland, rests on the waters between Scotland and Ireland.

 Rathlin Island is six miles long, one mile wide, “L” shaped and six miles across the Sea of Moyle from Ballycastle.
 It is a rugged and picturesque island steeped in a rich history, vibrant mythology, maritime heritage and diverse wildlife.